 Publishing the results

-The results of the admission process for school year 2019/2020 will be published on the page ‘Results’ and on the front door of our school.
-The expected date of the results being published is 10th May 2019.
+The results of the admission process for the school year 2024/2025 will be published on the page ‘Results’ .
+The date of the results being published is April 2024.
 The results are anonymous; each applicant is listed under a code that they received with the invitation to the entrance examinations.
-By 15th May 2019, every applicant will have received written notice of their result.
+In April 2024, every applicant will have received written notice of their result.